tropho-, troph-, -trophy, -trophs, -trophically, -trophic, -trophous

 Don't confuse this tropho-, -trophy element with tropo-, meaning "turn, turning," etc.

-1. Pertaining to abiotrophy, which is the physical degeneration or the loss of vitality.
+1. A reference to the physical degeneration or the loss of vitality.

-2. Describing disease processes presumed to be a result of abiotrophy or the progressive loss of vitality of certain tissues or organs leading to disorders or loss of functions.
+2. Describing disease processes presumed to be a result of the progressive loss of vitality of certain tissues or organs leading to physical disorders or the loss of bodily functions.

-2. Describing disease processes presumed to be a result of abiotrophy or the progressive loss of vitality of certain tissues or organs leading to disorders or loss of functions.
+2. Describing disease processes presumed to be a result of the progressive loss of vitality of certain tissues or organs leading to physical disorders or the loss of bodily functions.

-The atrophy of the myocardium or wasting away of the muscles of the heart.
+The degeneration of the myocardium or the wasting away of the muscles of the heart.

 Growth or nourishment of one part or tissue at the expense of another part of the body; as in certain neoplasms.